Caldwell County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: At the time of your arrest, you should have been issued a temporary driving permit.
-This permit is valid until your ALR hearing, or until 40 days after your arrest if you don't request a hearing.
+- Temporary Permit: After your arrest, you likely received a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension begins if you don't request a hearing or if the suspension is upheld after a hearing.

 If You Refused Testing

-- Implied Consent Law in Texas: Texas, like all states, has an implied consent law.
-This means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to submit to testing can result in the penalties described above.
+- Refusal Suspension: Under Texas's implied consent law, by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusing to take a test carries a longer suspension than failing one.

 The ALR/Administrative Hearing